eswan18/ethanswan.com/content/courses/02-advanced-python-for-ds.md

 subtitle: Offered through the University of Cincinnati's Center for Business Analytics
 courseType: Workshop
 series: Python for Data Science Series
-summary: A workshop for more experienced Python users.
-Half the time is spent on coding best practices (version control, code abstraction) and the other half on working through an ML modeling problem end-to-end.
+summary: "Learn the basics of scikit-learn, version control with Git, building modular applications, and more, as we work through a real ML modeling problem together."
 links:
   Materials: https://github.com/uc-python/advanced-python-datasci
 ---